Building from sources

 cd fiware-orion make

 (Optional but highly recommended) run unit test.
-Firstly, you have to install MongoDB (as the unit tests rely on mongod running in localhost).
+Firstly, you have to install MongoDB as the unit and functional tests rely on mongod running in localhost.
+Check the official MongoDB documentation for details.
+Recommended version is 3.4 (although 3.2 should also work fine).

 Install the binary.
 You can use INSTALL_DIR to set the installation prefix path (default is /usr), thus the broker is installed in